-18 These documents are only accessible by SAMOS participants, available under the SAMOS participants' secure forum site on the SARB website.
+&lt;sup>18 These documents are only accessible by SAMOS participants, available under the SAMOS participants' secure forum site on the SARB website.

-19 See NPSD Position Paper 01/2003 titled 'Position paper - cost-recovery policy for the South African Multiple Option Settlement (SAMOS) system', 7 May 2003, available on the SARB website at www.resbank.co.za/en/home/publications/Papers/position-papers paper is the fourth self-assessment report for the period ending December 2022.
+The SAMOS operator completed and published the first self-assessment in 2015, the second self-assessment in 2018, the third in 2020, and the fourth in 2022.
+This paper is the fifth self-assessment report, and it is for the period ending December 2024.
 All these self-assessments are based on the CPMI-IOSCO assessment methodology and are therefore comparable to the CPMI-IOSCO disclosure framework.
 The quantitative information disclosed includes the message values and volumes as well as the statistics around system downtime.
 All information is published in English.